pauloamgomes/ImageStyles/README.md

 ## Copyright and license

-Copyright 2018 pauloamgomes under the MIT license.
+Copyright since 2018 pauloamgomes under the MIT license.